-- tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven), indinivir (Crixivan), metoclopramide (Metozolv, Reglan), rifabutin (Mycobutin), rifampin (Rifadin, Rimactane, in Rifamate, in Rifater), and tetracycline (Sumycin).
+- Tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while taking atovaquone and proguanil.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
-Many other medications may also interact with atovaquone and proguanil, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor if you have kidney disease.
 Your doctor may tell you not to take atovaquone and proguanil.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking atovaquone and proguanil, call your doctor.